HSBERG/Pin-On-Top/README.md

 Always-On-Top Pinterest Client tool

-# Currently has a build for windows & linux.
-I don't have access to a mac.
+# Currently has a build for windows & linux

 Windows
 - open the .exe file